joelouthan/theologic.us/content/posts/prayers/2020-06-22-daily_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre>
+Isaiah 44:1-5
+Israel the LORD'S Chosen
+“But now hear, O Jacob my servant,
+Israel whom I have chosen!
+Thus says the LORD who made you, who formed you from the womb and will help you:
+Fear not, O Jacob my servant,
+Jeshurun whom I have chosen.
+For I will pour water on the thirsty land, and streams on the dry ground;
+I will pour my Spirit upon your offspring, and my blessing on your descendants.
+They shall spring up among the grass like willows by flowing streams.
+This one will say, ‘I am the LORD'S,’ another will call on the name of Jacob, and another will write on his hand, ‘The LORD'S,’ and name himself by the name of Israel.”
 </pre>

+My God,

+You alone have redeemed my soul from death.

+Blessed be your name.

+Keep me close.
+Do not let me stray.

+Do not let your Spirit depart from me.
+I am in desperate need of your saving grace.
+God keep me.

 Heal Natasha.
 Bless her in this time.
 Let peace fall on the Gayles.
 Be with Aaron and Audrey.
+God please heal her and remove her pain.
+Lord if there is life keep her baby.
+I will trust in you alone.

-Heal Ron & Karen
+Heal Ron & Karen.
+I thank you for this news.
+Keep your hand on them.

 Heal Landon.
 Protect Jules, Eli, Sophia, and Olivia.

 Heal Gerry.
 Be with Jan and all of the Melenkas in this time.

-**Sarah, my love**
+**Sarah, my love** what a mighty mighty work you have done in her.
+Make her more like you

 **Lord, help me to gentle, patient, and tender like you**